trustlyfigge/docker-intro/README.md

 wget webserver
 ```

-Now we can connect to the server that we started :)
+Now we can do a wget to the server that we started :)

 ## Extra: